prince475/phase-1-project/README.md

 ## Access
 To access the content on the browser:
-* click on this link (https://prince475.github.io/phase-1-project/#)
+* click on this depolyment link (http://phase-1-project-delta.vercel.app/#) in the about section on git hub.

    * or